Creating an EKS Cluster

 Prerequisites in Amazon Web Services

 Make sure that the account you will be using to create the EKS cluster has the appropriate permissions.
 Referring to the official EKS documentation for details.

-Use AWS to create an access key and client secret for the IAM account used in 1.
-Give Appropriate Permissions.
+Use AWS to create an access key and client secret for the IAM account used in the previous step.